rosieRRRRR/pqhd/README.md

 3. **Embed RTL parameters**

-   Set either:

    ```
    nLockTime = rtl_height
    ```

-   or:
+   or

    ```
    nLockTime = rtl_time
    ```

 4. **Signature production**
-   PQHD signers **MUST** refuse to sign if:
+   PQHD signers MUST refuse to sign if:

-   * RTL parameters are missing
+   * RTL parameters are missing,
-   * RTL parameters are earlier than current time/height
+   * RTL parameters are earlier than `current_height` or `current_time`,
-   * The transaction deviates from the RTL template
+   * the transaction deviates from the RTL template.

 5. **Broadcast timing**
-   The wallet **MUST** delay broadcast until shortly before timelock expiry.

-   Broadcast when:
+   Broadcast MUST occur only when:

    **Height-based:**